Ksar Mosque: History

-Around 1598, it was attached to the Hanafi by the Turkish conquerors.
+Around 1598, it was attached to the Hanafi legal school by the Ottoman conquerors.
+The mosque has been restored many times since its founding.
+Its minaret was added in the 17th century.

 Structure

 The mosque has had a lot of building work and renovation.
 The minaret was rebuilt in 1647/48, and decorated with marble and terra cotta glazed in a Moorish style, and its eastern facade is decorated with big bows and horseshoes in the Fatimid style.

 Access to the mosque is through a door under a covered walkway that opens into a courtyard elevated above the prayer hall.
 It is surrounded by a portico with columns and capitals such as Turkish Prayer Hall which is topped by arches supported by ancient columns and capitals.
 At the back of the hall, the mihrab, of remarkable size, is semicircular with seven niches separated by pilasters.
 It is surmounted by a Fatimid style fluted half-dome.